Introduction

 To shape healthier societies, our approach to information must evolve.

 At qp360, we believe that transforming health begins with transforming perception.
 When people see health clearly, they live differently.
 They choose differently.
-They care differently: for themselves, for each other, and for the world around them.
+They care differently.
+They care for themselves, for each other, and for the world around them.

 A New Era of Understanding

-We are entering a time where public well-being will depend as much on communication as on medicine.
+We are entering a time where public health will depend as much on communication as on medicine.

 A future where creators are health leaders.